-Apple states its new M1 chip is more power-efficient and faster than the Intel Core i7 processors used in the older generation MacBook Pro.
+Apple states that its new M1 chip is more power-efficient and faster than the Intel Core i7 processors used in the older generation MacBook Pro.
 This sounds great, and the new MacBook is sure to be a fantastic device.
 However, the previous generation still has multiple benefits.

-Quick Glimpse on Apple M1 VS Intel i7
+Quick Glimpse on Apple M1 vs Intel i7

 What If You Want an Intel Mac?

 While Apple silicon is the future of the Mac ecosystem, Intel-powered Macs won’t disappear overnight.
 The new MacBook Air and Mac mini use the M1 exclusively, but Apple continues to offer the 13-inch MacBook Pro with an Intel Core i5 or Core i7 CPU as options.
-And other Macs in Apple’s lineup – including the iMac, Mac Pro, iMac Pro, and 16-inch MacBook Pro – aren’t up to date and are still exclusively supported by Intel CPUs in some cases optional AMD GPUs.
+And other Macs in Apple’s lineup – including the iMac, Mac Pro, iMac Pro, and 16-inch MacBook Pro – aren’t up to date and are still exclusively supported by Intel CPUs, in some cases optional AMD GPUs.

-Apple M1 Chip VS Intel i7- Specifications and Benchmark
+Apple M1 Chip vs Intel i7- Specifications and Benchmark